-Her feature documentary Where Are You Taking Me?, shot in Uganda, was commissioned by the International Film Festival Rotterdam and premiered at the festival, followed by screenings at the Los Angles Film Festival and MoMA's Documentary Fortnight.
+Her feature documentary Where Are You Taking Me?, shot in Uganda, was commissioned by and premiered at the International Film Festival Rotterdam followed by screenings at the Los Angles Film Festival and MoMA's Documentary Fortnight.
 Where Are You Taking Me? was theatrically released by Icarus Films, where it was a Critics’ Pick by Time-Out New York and LA Weekly, and was described by The New York Times as, “Fascinating … an unusual, visually rich visit to the nation.”

 Portrait by Richard Beenen